 JUMP RIGHT IN

 Don’t wait any longer.
 If you’ve been thinking about something you’ve always wanted to try, just do it.
 One step.
 Whether that’s as simple as researching it online, talking to a trusted adviser or writing down your thoughts, just jump right in.
-Even if it doesn’t come to fruition, you will have achieved success and piece of mind by vetting it out.
+Even if it doesn’t come to fruition, you will have achieved success and peace of mind by vetting it out.